viggou/praia/README.md

 # Praia

 Praia is a dynamically typed, interpreted programming language written in C++ from scratch (lexer, parser, interpreter).
-It has a pipe operator for chaining data transformations and comes with HTTP, JSON, YAML, regex, and async built in.
+It has a pipe operator for chaining data transformations and comes with HTTP, JSON, YAML, regex, generators, and async built in.

 ## Example